 - Comprehensive.
 Try different roles, including camera operator, editor, director, producer and screenwriter to take an informed decision about the next steps in your career or studies

 - Creative.
-Learn from industry professional tutors and award-winning guest speakers, including famous directors, cinematographers, editors, producers and other screen specialists
+Learn from industry professional tutors and guest speakers, including famous directors, cinematographers, editors, producers and other screen specialists

 - Connected.
 Join the school’s online forum to build connections, collaborate with the creative student community and receive information about the latest projects and jobs

 - Visual storytelling – how to use camera to tell a story